MichaelOdermatt/CatfishGame/README.md

 - [ ] Make movement feel a bit better
 - [ ] Try and fix the player extended jump
 - [x] Add a respawn button (R) that resets the player location to the starting location

-### Code
-- [ ] Seperate all player movement code into its own class, then create deticated player script

 ## Narrative Ideas